DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/assessment-only-route-to-qts.md

 promo_content:
     - content/train-to-be-a-teacher/promos/adviser-promo-assessment-only
 navigation: 20.10
-navigation_title: If you’ve worked as an unqualified teacher
+navigation_title: Train to teach if you’ve worked as an unqualified teacher
 navigation_description: If you've worked as an unqualified teacher, you may be able to get qualified teacher status (QTS) through an assessment only route.
 fullwidth: true
 content: